 GenMin, in partnership with other GCI ministries and affiliated educational institutions, helps

 older teens and young adults develop as leaders who serve GCI congregations and ministries.

-As shown in the diagram above, GCI has multiple development tracks on its Leadership Pathway, including its Intern Program, affiliated academic institutions, programs for young emerging leaders at GenMin camps and mission trips, and GenMin leader development events like this:
+As shown in the diagram above, GCI has multiple development tracks on its Leadership Pathway, as well as our affiliated academic institutions, programs for young emerging leaders at GenMin camps and mission trips, and GenMin leader development events like this:

 Here are resources that inform the ministry of GenMin camp and mission trip staff.

 - GenMin Handbook (policy manual)

 - Accident/Incident Report Form (PDF – fillable)